hucker/pathql/README.md

 ### 1. Find all PNG or BMP images under 1MB, modified in the last 10 minutes

 `PathQL` has a small CLI app called `pql.py1` that can be run from the command line using `uv`.
 It is a basic app that pulls in `pathql` and `PIL` and runs from the command line.
-It has a custom filter object that looks into image file metadata and extracts the color depth.
-This allow you to create filters that filter by color depth.
-The demo enables color depth age and file size filtering.
+It has a custom filter object that looks into image file metadata and extracts the color depth allowing you filter files by color depth.
+The demo enables color depth age and size filtering.